arangodb/docs/drivers/dotnet-documents.md

 ---
 # Working with Documents

-## Create a Document
+## Creating a Document

 To create a new document, connect to the database and call `PostDocumentAsync()`.
-Specify the collection name and the object/document to create in ArangoDB.
+Specify the collection name and the object/document to be created in ArangoDB.

 ```csharp
 // Create document in the MyCollection collection using anonymous type